General Information About Isadora 3

 A use-case for flipping the displays: your projector settings aren't correct, you don’t have a remote, and you don't want to physically touch the projector to change the flip.

-Please see this support article for information the optimal way to configure your system's displays for the best performance.
+Please see this support article for information on the optimal way to configure your system's displays for the best performance.

 At the top right of the Stage Setup, click on the button that says "Show Display Overview" to see how your computer’s displays are configured, their display numbers, general identifying information, and refresh rate.